DiogoMMP/industrial-production-management_y2_2024/README.md

 # sem3-pi-2024_25_G094

 ## Project Overview
-This prodPlanSimulator.repository contains the code and resources for the Semester 3 Integrative Project, developed by Group G094.
+This prodPlanSimulator.prodPlanSimulator.repository contains the code and prodPlanSimulator.resources for the Semester 3 Integrative Project, developed by Group G094.
 The project involves building a comprehensive solution for production management in industrial facilities, using various technologies such as PL/SQL, Java, C, and Assembly.

 ## Project Structure
 The project is divided into several key modules, each focusing on different aspects of production management: